nmjmdr/postman/README.md

     ]
 }
 ```
-The response includes the ids (flake ids) assigned to the mails by the RESTFul apis.
+The response includes the ids (flake ids) assigned to the mails by the RESTFul api.
 (In future these ids could be used to track the email delivery status).

 _Worker sends email using sendgrid_:
 ![MailUsingSendgrid](https://raw.githubusercontent.com/nmjmdr/postman/master/screenshots/SentMailSendGrid.png)